Bank of Maharashtra: History

+In 2006, Bank of Maharashtra achieved a total business volume if ₹50,000 crore and launched its Core Banking Solution (CBS) implementation.

+In 2023, Bank of Maharashtra introduced "ARJUN" (Automated Remote Junction for Monitoring of Assets under Stress), A mobile application featuring an integrated dashboard for managing stressed assets.

 Regional Rural Bank

 BoM started three regional rural banks (RRBs) in association with central and state governments: Marathwada Gramin Bank in Nanded (1976), Aurangabad-Jalna Gramin Bank in Aurangabad (1981), and Thane Gramin Bank in Thane (1986).
 These RRBs were merged to create the Maharashtra Gramin Bank in 2009.

 The Maharashtra Gramin Bank was further amalgamated on May 1, 2025 with Vidarbha Konkan Gramin Bank under The "One State, One RRB" policy of Government of India to form single RRB per state.